F0lak/dm_open_ref/ref/notes/isometric.md

 vertical structures.

-In this mode `pixel_x` and `pixel_y` will offset icons along the \"ground\".
+In this mode `pixel_x` and `pixel_y` will offset icons along the "ground".
 To adjust horizontal and vertical positions, use the `pixel_w` and `pixel_z` vars.
 ### Layers